CyberNetRunner/CyberNetRunner/README.md

 # :octocat: Hello, my name is Hamlet!

-## I'm a junior software enngineer from Russia.
+## I'm a junior software engineer from Russia.
 Nice to meet you :)